csirick2020/Kalshi_API_Project/README.md

 ---

 Capabilites of either program include:
 -Logging the user in
 -Showing the exchange status and whether trading is currently active
 -Displaying the user's portfolio balance
--Creating orders based on time of day and price range.
-(Price is figured using (bid + ask) / 2 , AKA the "ask, bid" average.)
+-Creating orders based on time of day and price range...
+(Price is figured using (bid + ask) / 2 , AKA the "ask, bid" average)
 -Allowing the user to choose the 'yes' or 'no' side of any contract
 -Allowing the user to set the max # of contracts he/she is willing to buy in a given session
 -Allowing the user to set a 'stop-loss' price at which the program will sell contracts purchased within a session

 ---